redradist/SafeScript/babel-plugin-safescript/README.md

-# Babel Plugin for StrongScript Runtime
+# Babel Plugin for SafeScript Runtime

 This package intent manipulate AST to enforce type checking at runtime